Lemon Zucchini Bread is a lovely quick bread perfectly suited for summer. This recipe is moist, tender and packed with luscious lemon flavor.

 Well, if you haven’t, let me just say, you really need to put it on your baking list.
 It’s a summer must try, in my humble opinion 🙂

 It’s really quick and easy to put together.
 In fact, this loaf is actually considered a quick bread or tea bread.
 Quick breads have always been one of my favorite things to bake.
-As with most quick breads, this is actually more like a Lemon Zucchini Cake, in my book.
+As with most quick bread, this is actually more like a Lemon Zucchini Cake, in my book.
 And I think that’s a deliciously, good thing.

 Two mixing bowls and a spoon is really all the kitchen equipment you’ll need to prep the batter.
 How easy is that!
 Yay!
 No need to lug out my heavy standing mixer!